You are here

 CAN I GET A COVID VACCINE ON THE SAME DAY I GET MY ALLERGY INJECTION, XOLAIR, OTHER BIOLOGIC OR GAMMA GLOBULIN INFUSION?

 Administration of the vaccine with other immunizations or biologics has not been studied.
-Do not take a COVID-19 vaccine on the same day as your allergy injection or biologic administration.
-The CDC recommends a minimum interval of 14 days before or after administering other vaccines, such as the flu shot.
+We do not recommend getting a COVID-19 vaccine on the same day as your allergy injection or biologic administration.

 CAN I CONTINUE TO TAKE MY ALLERGY AND ASTHMA MEDICINE ON THE SAME DAY AS I RECEIVE MY COVID VACCINE?
 DOES IT LESSEN THE EFFECTIVENESS OF THE VACCINE?